-However, python provides a feature by which we can make our own exceptions and can give any name to it, these exceptions also known as a user-defined exception.
+However, Python provides a feature by which we can make our own exceptions and give them any name.
+These exceptions are also known as user-defined exceptions.

 With the help of a class, we can create our own exceptions.
-The one thing to note here that the class we create to make our own exception should be a child or subclass of Exception.
-At last to create a custom exception we need to inherit the in-built Exception class.
+The one thing to note here is that the class we create to make our own exception should be a child or subclass of Exception.
+At last, to create a custom exception, we must inherit the in-built Exception class.

 class custom_exception_name: pass raise custom_exception_name (“Exception Message”)

 class OurException(Exception): # inheriting Exception pass inp = int(input("Enter 2: ")) if inp !=2: raise OurException("We ask you to enter 2")

 Enter 2: 3 Traceback (most recent call last): raise OurException("We ask you to enter 2") __main__.OurException: We ask you to enter 2